IHE/ITI.PIXm/input/pagecontent/volume-1.md

 data and register them with the Patient Identifier Cross-reference Manager patient domain / assigning authority.

 This profile does not define a new transaction for publishing the supported attributes, codes and constraints.
-This profile recommends the Patient Identifier Cross-reference Manager to publish the supported attributes, codes and constraints it has implemented to support its cross-referencing as part of a FHIR CapabilityStatement.
+This profile requires the Patient Identifier Cross-reference Manager to publish the supported attributes, codes and constraints it has implemented to support its cross-referencing as part of a FHIR CapabilityStatement.